brianglass/anastasis/files/thursday_matins3.md

 The whole round world has found in you a divine stronghold and fortress and fair refuge, who by your mediations ever rescue it from every pressure of temptations, Father Nicholas; and so in praise it faithfully calls you blessed.

-Hemmed in by many disasters, I flee, All-blessed, to the wide plain of your prayer. Â‘Transform the toil of my soul, I cry, calm the waves of despair and bring peace to my troubled mindÂ’.
+Hemmed in by many disasters, I flee, All-blessed, to the wide plain of your prayer.
+‘Transform the toil of my soul, I cry, calm the waves of despair and bring peace to my troubled mind’.

 The coming of the Creator is at hand to judge the whole earth, and I, accursed, am not prepared; I shudder when I consider the multitude of my offences; take pity on me, long-suffering Lord, and save me at the godly prayers of your holy Nicholas.